danshultz/stitch-asset-server/README.md

 * ability to serve multiple css/js packages based on configuration
 * inline code configuration or static config file
 * pre-compiling assets for production with md5 digest
+* in browser testing support for your application (http://0.0.0.0:9294/test) utilizing mocha/chai

 Future support: